GiuliaSiffredi/java-exercises/4-ws-db/README.md

 ```
 create database mydb;
 create user mydb with encrypted password 'mydb';
-grant all privileges on database gandal to mydb;
+grant all privileges on database mydb to mydb;
 ```

 create table